 Admission to the school during the school year depends on whether or not there are places available.
-Applications must be made directly to the school on a form available from the school.
+Enquiries must be made directly to the school, and an in-year transfer form from the Local Authority completed.
 Admissions outside the normal age group will be dealt with as indicated below.